appunite/Loudius/docs/event_details/action_start.md

 - event_name (required) - Always “action_start”.
 - item_name (required) - Unique action name.
 The same item_name should be used in action_finished event.
-- screen_name (required) - Unique name of the screen that is opened.
+- screen_name (optional) - Unique name of the screen that is opened.

 ## Examples